vipin-tech/SoapBoxLabs/README.md

-# Disregard Errorenous datapoints in the dataset
+# Filter Errorenous datapoints in the dataset

 This application helps to filter out the errorenous data points in the dataset using two different algorithms.